-No doubt opening an online store or building a large scale eCommerce solution is the right choice, but no eCommerce plan works like a magic wand that will multiply your revenues overnight.
+No doubt, opening an online store or building a large-scale custom eCommerce solution is the right choice, but no eCommerce plan works like a magic wand that will multiply your revenues overnight.
 It takes various strategic measures to achieve substantial business growth, even with the best eCommerce solutions available in the market.

-What are the main factors to consider when developing an eCommerce presence?
-With continuous changes in buying habits, online shopping is seeing a huge growth.
-Before you start selling your products to your consumers, there are several factors that can decide the fate of your business.
-Therefore, as you initiate the process of creating your eCommerce solution, consider the following things to make your project a success.
+What are the main factors to consider when developing a digital commerce presence?
+With continuous changes in buying habits, online shopping is seeing huge growth.
+Before you start selling your products to your consumers, several factors can decide the fate of your business.
+Therefore, as you create your eCommerce solution, consider the following things to make your project successful.

 1. Alignment with Business Goals

-Before you hop on to the eCommerce bandwagon, you need to have a clear understanding of your business goals.
-At this stage, you should have a detailed outline of the following attributes of your business so that the development of you eCommerce solution aligns with your business goals:
+Before you hop on the eCommerce bandwagon, you must clearly understand your business goals.
+At this stage, you should have a detailed outline of the following attributes of your business so that the development of your custom eCommerce solution aligns with your business goals: